KaiyaFox/main-site/hotel.md

 1. Take the parking ticket to the hotel front desk, and ask to have it attached to your room reservation.
 You may have multiple vehicles attached to a single room reservation.
 2. If you are not staying overnight, you can acquire a voucher from Registration at the Baird Center and take that to the hotel front desk, along with your parking ticket.

-There are also other lots available in the area, including within a 1-3 block area surrounding the hotel and convention center.
+There is a strong chance the Hilton garage will reach capacity, so please also consider other lots available in the area.
+There are many within a blocks surrounding the hotels and convention center.
 We recommend checking out [SpotHero](https://spothero.com) and [HONK](https://parking.honkmobile.com/parking) for parking options and booking in advance.
 [A promotion code is available](https://spothero.com/about/promo-code) for first-time users of SpotHero.

 # Getting to FurSquared